-If the cancer is in one or both eyes and it is expected that vision can be saved, treatment may include one or more of the following:
+If the tumor is large and it is expected that the eye cannot be saved, treatment may include the following:

-For retinoblastoma that has spread to the area around the eye, treatment may be the following:
+Treatment for extraocular retinoblastoma that has spread to the area around the eye may include the following:

-For retinoblastoma that has spread to the brain, treatment may be the following:
+Treatment for extraocular retinoblastoma that has spread to the brain may include the following:

 For trilateral retinoblastoma, treatment may include the following:

-For retinoblastoma that has spread to other parts of the body, treatment may be the following:
+For retinoblastoma that has spread to other parts of the body, treatment may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extraocular retinoblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your child's doctor about clinical trials that may be right for your child.
 General information about clinical trials is available from the NCI Web site.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent retinoblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your child's doctor about clinical trials that may be right for your child.
 General information about clinical trials is available from the NCI Web site.

 For more information from the National Cancer Institute about the treatment of retinoblastoma, see the following: